mhkeller/config-tree/README.md

 ## Calling it from your project

-Make a file somewhere in your package that is called whenever you run your command line statement to configure that looks like this.
+Make a file somewhere in your package, the location isn't too important.
+In the gif above, this is what `main.js` looks like.

+When setting up the command-line interface for your project, run this file for whatever you config command is.

 Pass the directory containing `config.sample.json` and `default-input.js` to the `config_tree.sprout()`.
 In this example, this file is in the same directory.

 ````
 var config_tree = require('config-tree');